w3c/wot-architecture/REQUIREMENTS/agriculture-greenhouse.md

-## Title: Smart Agriculture: Horticulture
+## Title: Smart Agriculture: Greenhouse Horticulture
 Horizontal requirements for the gateway, the virtual devices and a TD related item.

 ### Submitter(s):